prove-rs/z3.rs/z3-sys/README.md

   by that version to be used.
 In this case, there is no override via the environment variable.

+### Finding emscripten

+For wasm32 targets, we may need an existed emscripten installation for a `sysroot`.
+One may specify the root of emsdk by environment variable `EMSDK`, or the root of emscripten by environment variable `EMSCRIPTEN_ROOT`.
+Then we'll use `$EMSDK/upstream/emscripten/cache/sysroot` or `$EMSCRIPTEN_ROOT/cache/sysroot`.

 ## Support and Maintenance

 I am developing this library largely on my own so far.
 I am able